GEMMI - library for structural biology¶

 Gemmi is a library, accompanied by a set of programs, developed primarily for use in macromolecular crystallography (MX).
 For working with:

-Parts of this library can be useful in structural bioinformatics (for symmetry-aware analysis of protein models), and in other molecular-structure sciences that use CIF files (we have the fastest open-source CIF parser).
+Parts of this library can be useful in structural bioinformatics (for symmetry-aware analysis of protein models), in chemical crystallography and in other molecular-structure sciences that use CIF files (we have the fastest open-source CIF parser).

 Gemmi is open-source (MPL) and portable – it runs on Linux, Windows, MacOS and even inside a web browser if compiled to WebAssembly (here and here).
 It is written in C++11, with Python (2 and 3) bindings, and with partial C and Fortran 2003 interface.